qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 * There should be 9 fields in the :guilabel:`rivers` layer:

   #.
 Select the layer in the :guilabel:`Layers` panel.
   #.
-Right-click and choose :guilabel:`Attribute table`, or press the |openTable|
+Right-click and choose :guilabel:`Open Attribute Table`, or press the |openTable|
      button on the :guilabel:`Attributes Toolbar`.
   #.
 Count the number of columns.

-  .. tip:: A quicker approach could also consist in double-clicking the :guilabel:`rivers` layer, open :menuselection:`Layer properties --> Source Fields` tab and pick there the count of fields.
+  .. tip:: A quicker approach could be to double-click the :guilabel:`rivers` layer, open the :menuselection:`Layer properties --> Source Fields` tab, where you will find a numbered list of the table's fields.

-* Information about towns are available in the :guilabel:`places` layer.
-Open its attribute table as previously seen: there are two features whose :guilabel:`place` attribute is set to ``town``: *Swellendam* and *Buffeljagsrivier*.
+* Information about towns is available in the :guilabel:`places` layer.
+Open its attribute table as you did with the :guilabel:`rivers` layer: there are two features whose :guilabel:`place` attribute is set to ``town``: *Swellendam* and *Buffeljagsrivier*.
-  You can add any more information picked from these two records.
+  You can add comment on other fields from these two records, if you like.

 :ref:`Back to text <backlink-vector-explore-attribute-data>`